theMagicalKarp/pokemon-emerald-refined/README.md

 - Display [Nature Stat Modifiers] in the Pokémon Summary
   - Frequently, it's frustrating to have to remember or look up natures to determine how a Pokémon's stats will be affected.
+- Display [EV/IV Values] in the Pokémon Summary
+  - This feature eliminates the need for tedious tools or resources, streamlining the gameplay experience and empowering players with essential information at their fingertips.

 ## What Remains Unchanged